 4 Apply Warmth to Your Belly

-This is actually a new trick that I wish I had tried during my own labor.
-Babies love to turn their backs to warmth.
-You can achieve this by floating in warm water, putting an ice pack on your spine, or putting a warm towel on your tummy.
+You can also achieve this by floating in warm water, putting an ice pack on your spine, or putting a warm towel on your tummy.

 5 Swim or Bath Submersions

 Your goal is to relax your body and give your baby the opportunity to move into the right position.
 Providing a zero-gravity environment is a great way to do that.

 Once again, your focus should be on letting your belly hang.
 Try breaststrokes or simply floating.

 Desk jobs do tend to take a toll on our bodies.

 If your baby is posterior or breech there could be a chance that your hips could have a slight torsion that needs to be corrected.
 Having your hips aligned prepares the way for your baby to easily slip out the birth canal.